realACO/Online_Voting_System/README.md

 View results

 Voter
 Register and log in

 Cast one vote per election

 🔒 Notes
-Works with XAMPP default settings (root user, no password).
+Works with XAMPP default settings (root user, no password)

-Always import the database before running the app.
+Always import the database before running the app

-Enable sessions in PHP if disabled.
+Enable sessions in PHP if disabled

-For production, set a MySQL password and configure config.php accordingly.
+For production, set a MySQL password and configure config.php accordingly

 📄 License
 This project is open-source and free to use for learning or real-world applications.